jbcodeforce/java-studies/docs/java-vscode.md

 ## Error

 * `Failed to launch debuggee in terminal.
 Reason: Failed to launch debuggee in terminal.
 Reason: java.util.concurrent.TimeoutException: timeout`: this was done by unknonw localhost resolution due to some DNS setting on mac.

+## Quarkus support

+Create a new projet: shift -> cmd -> P:  `Quarkus: Generate a Maven project ` Start debugger:  shift -> cmd -> P: `Quarkus:  Debug current Quarkus Project` to create a configuration.

+Add code for a resource: Add a java file and use `qrc` in editor.

+To add an extension to current project: shift -> cmd -> P: `Quarkus:add an extension to current project`.

+In the outline view, we can get a tree view for application.properties